findepi/librus-api-python/README.md

 ## API completeness

-2%.
-Currently only announcements and exams are covered.
+3%.
+Currently only announcements, messages and exams are covered.
 PRs welcomed.